-Modern Apprenticeship A government-sponsored initiative, funded through Skills Development Scotland which provides people with vocationally-relevant sector framework at SVQ Level 2 and above.
-Modern Apprenticeship Certificate A certificate approved by the Sector Skills Council and issued by The Federation for Industry Sector Skills & Standards (FISSS), to confirm achievement of the minimum requirements of the framework.
-Organisational Needs Analysis Analysis undertaken by Inverness College UHI's Business Solutions team together with an employer representative, to explore the recruitment and workforce development needs of the organisation and identify appropriate courses or training interventions.
-Sector Skills Councils Sector Skills Councils (SSCs) are independent, UK wide organisations developed by groups of influential employers in industry or business sectors.
-SSCs are employer-led and actively involve trade unions, professional bodies and other stakeholders in the sector.
-SSCs are licensed by the Secretary of State for Education and Skills, to tackle the skills and productivity needs of their sector throughout the UK.
-Skills Development Scotland The body responsible for providing government funding to support the college's learning programmes.
-You may, from time to time, be visited or contacted by their representatives.
-Taught Qualifications / Enhancements A knowledge-based vocationally related qualification, which provides much of the knowledge and understanding required to support the learner's job role and completion of the SVQ.
-The qualification is usually delivered through 'off-the-job' training, mainly within college or a training centre, usually on a day or block release basis.
+Modern Apprenticeship A government-sponsored initiative provides people with vocationally Modern Apprenticeship Certificate A certificate approved by the Sector Industry Sector Skills & Standards (requirements of the framework.
+Organisational Needs Analysis Analysis undertaken by UHI Invern representative, to explore the recru and identify appropriate courses o Sector Skills Councils Sector Skills Councils (SSCs) are inc groups of influential employers in and actively involve trade unions, sector.
+SSCs are licensed by the Sec skills and productivity needs of the Skills Development Scotland The body responsible for providing programmes.
+You may, from time t Taught Qualifications / Enhancements A knowledge-based vocationally r knowledge and understanding rec the SVQ.
+The qualification is usual college or a training centre, usually